movingpandas/mobiml/README.md

 MobiML contains various modules for learning and data preprocessing for movement data.

-* Datasets: This module contains classes for handling popular movement datasets
+* Datasets: This module contains classes for handling popular movement datasets.
-* Models: This module contains models for a variety of mobility-related ML tasks
+* Models: This module contains models for a variety of mobility-related ML tasks.
-* Transforms: This module contains various tranformations operations that can be applied to dataset samples during model training
+* Preprocessing: This module contains tools to preprocess movement data to make it ready for ML development.
+Preprocessing tools always return a mobiml.Dataset object.
-* Preprocessing: This module contains tools to preprocess movement data to make it ready for ML development
+* Transforms: This module contains various tranformations operations that can be applied to datasets.
+Transforms convert a mobiml.Dataset into a different data structure.

 ## Documentation